Last time on ‘The Chairs of Doctor Who’.

 The lounger seen in next to the TARDIS swimming pool, is also tricky to find.
 So far.

-One thing that is interesting about ‘The Invasion of Time’, is that it was made just after the James Bond movie ‘The Spy Who Loved Me’ had finished production.
+On the subject of Bond, one thing that is interesting about ‘The Invasion of Time’, is that it was made just after the ‘The Spy Who Loved Me’ had finished production.

 And it shows in the choice of designs used.
 Perhaps the left hand of Pinewood was talking to the right hand of the BBC?